signalfx/apmworkshop/apm/k8s/README.md

-## APM Kubernetes and Advanced Java Examples
+## APM For Kubernetes and Advanced Java Examples

 ### K8S Prep